Skip to main content

 4.5.1A Basic Terms

-The Graduate College and Division of Finance and Administration have the authority to establish and modify the basic terms for graduate assistantships.
-All such actions by the Graduate College and Division of Finance and Administration are subject to review and approval by the Graduate Council.
+The Graduate College, the Division of Finance and Operations, and Human Resources and Workforce Strategy have the authority to establish and modify the basic terms for graduate assistantships.
+All such actions by the Graduate College and the Division of Finance and Operations are subject to review and approval by the Graduate Council.

 4.5.1B General Management Procedures

-The Graduate College and the Division of Finance and Administration have the authority to develop and maintain general management procedures for graduate assistantships, such as but not limited to general appointment procedures, payment of salary and tuition and fees, performance evaluation and termination.
+The Graduate College, the Division of Finance and Operations, and Human Resources and Workforce Strategy have the authority to develop and maintain general management procedures for graduate assistantships, such as but not limited to general Appointment procedures, payment of Salary and tuition and fees, performance evaluation and termination.

 4.5.2 Local Terms and Management Procedures